tranquilit/WAPT-Documentation/source/wapt-usage/wapt-console-detail.rst

   :align: center
   :alt: Generate a self-signed certificate

-  Click add to add plugins, then edit the corespondente columns
+  Click add to add plugins, then edit the corresponding columns

 .. list-table::
    :header-rows: 1